 Be very careful about the kind of words and language that you use in your resume.
 Just like the clothes you wear, the car you drive, the way you behave; the words and the language you use are an extension of your own personality and you would not want to play with it at any cost or leave an impression which is just not you.
 So use them preciously and judiciously.
 Informality in language could jeopardize your entire thing.

-Additional points for a CV :
+Additional tips for making a CV :

 - Take more space.

 - Very cunning strategy:- Definitely include keywords as ‘Managed’ , ‘Led’, ‘Organized’ etc. Search engines of job portals at times use such words to shortlist CVs / Resumes.
+(Top Job portals in India)

 Generally academicians with published papers and journals and professionals with many years of work experience use a CV.
 Resume is mainly used by job / admission seekers at the beginning of their careers as the document is not very exhaustive at that point in time.
-However, there could always be exceptions to these rule J
+However, there could always be exceptions to these rule 🙂

 - Do not use fancy fonts.
 Times New Roman, Calibri, Arial Black etc are perfectly fine fonts to use.
 NEVER USE COMIC SANS on your CV / Resume.
 Fonts & typography talk a lot about the candidate’s creative abilities.
 Make sure yours gives a good report.

 - Don’t make grammatical mistakes in your resume / CV.
 That could prove to be extremely costly.
 Get it checked by 5 people if you need to.
 But avoid this mistake.
+Here’s a an exhaustive list of posts on English

 - Use short sentences.
 It is not a literary contest to be won.